How to watch 'The Lord of the Rings' movies and the series in chronological order

 However, Jackson is not associated with the highly anticipated The Lord of the Rings TV series, which is the brainchild of J. D. Payne and Patrick McKay.

-How to watch the series and The Lord of the Rings movies in order
+How to watch The Lord of the Rings movies and series in chronological order

 The Lord of the Rings: The Rings of Power (2022)